jdbirla/JD_JAVA_Learning/Java_Multithreading_Concurrency/Pragmatic_Code_School/README.md

           - ex: ProductServiceUsingThread.java
           - problesm, code is very verbose nad runnable not retruing anything so that we need to create class variables
           - hanle to creat threads and
-  - **threadpool**:  Now threadpool is solution for above issue using executersrvice
+  - threadpool:  Now threadpool is solution for above issue using executersrvice
      - this will take also 1 sec for final result
      - no need to manage thread creation and can leverage future
      - ProductServiceUsingExecutor.java